What were the most famous comebacks of all time? For my purposes here, I will define a "comeback" as

 applauded comebacks, turnarounds, rallies and recoveries?
-We will consider
+I will consider

 comebacks in sports, music, the arts, poetry and other writing, science,